pitowalosian/NSSECU2_HACKING-TOOL/README.md

 yada yada

 ## Ethical Disclaimer
+This tool was developed strictly for educational purposes as part of an academic course project.
+It is intended to help users understand how sensitive files can be identified through filename and extension analysis, within controlled and authorized environments only.

-This tool was developed for educational purposes only.
-It must only be used in authorized and controlled testing environments.
-Unauthorized testing against real systems, public websites, or third-party services is strictly prohibited.
+Additionally, this tool must only be used on systems, folders, or devices that you own or have documented authorization to scan.
+Unauthorized use against real systems, public websites, third-party services, or any environment without clear permission is strictly prohibited and may violate laws.
+The developers of this tool accept no responsibility for misuse.

 ## Group Members and Roles